chaoge525/soafee_demo/documentation/manual/validation.rst

 architecture.

-Currently the test suite contains two top-level integration tests, which validate a correctly running Guest VM, and validate that it can be managed successfully from the Control VM.
+Currently the test suite contains two top-level integration tests, which validate that the target Guest VMs are correctly running, and validate that they can be managed successfully from the Control VM.
 These tests are as follows:

+| For each Guest VM:
 |   1. ``validate Guest VM is running`` is composed of two sub-tests:
 |      1.1.
 Check that Xen reports the Guest VM as running via
             ``xendomains status``
 |      1.2.
 Check that the Guest VM is operational and has external network access
 |          - Log-in to the Guest VM and access its interactive shell via
              ``xl console``
 |          - Ping an external IP with the ``ping`` utility
 |   2. ``validate Guest VM management`` is composed of five sub-tests:
 |      2.1.
 Check that Xen reports the Guest VM as running via
             ``xendomains status``
 |      2.2.
 Shutdown the Guest VM via ``systemctl stop``
 |      2.3.
 Check that Xen reports the Guest VM as not running via
             ``xendomains status``
 |      2.4.
 Start the Guest VM via ``systemctl start``
 |      2.5.
 Check that Xen reports the Guest VM as running via
             ``xendomains status``

 The tests can be customized via environment variables passed to the execution, each prefixed by ``VIRT_`` to identify the variable as associated to the